Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods: Results

 \subsection{Onset Results}

 As mentioned, we did LOOCV to test our onset model.
 Meaning we created onset predictions for all grid points on a given year based on the trained model and the SST data from September of that given season, then we repeated this for 44 years.
-This approach is standard when working with very small sample sizes, since train–validation–test splits and even $k$-fold cross-validation require holding out too much data for testing, which can limit the information available for training.
-When we make the predictions per year for each grid cell, we have a ground truth value that we compare it to so we know how much our predictions differs from the true value by.
+We compared each prediction to the ground truth value to measure the accuracy of our model.
 One common accuracy metric used for regression tasks is mean absolute error (MAE), given by the formula

-where $n_r=44$ is the number of years for which we have real-world data.
-Using this methodology the lowest MAE we obtained was 11.5 days.
-This means that on average, the absolute difference between the predicted value and the true value is 11.5.
-As discussed in the following paragraph, this metric alone can't give us a full evaluation of our model.

-Onset predictions over a spatial grid like this lend themselves to different methods of evaluation, either over the whole grid for a given year (spatial), or for one grid cell over many years (temporal).
-As in \citet{Rauch2019}, we perform both temporal and spatial verification of our results.
-Thus far, we have only obtained one metric for evaluation that is agnostic to temporal and spatial interpretation since it averages over both of them.
-However, this doesn't give us a full picture of the interpretation of our predictions.
-This motivates the application of more metrics for evaluation to get a better understanding of what our predictions mean in the context of the WAM.
-For spatial verification we use, bias, root mean squared error (RMSE), mean spatial correlation, mean spatial anomaly correlation, and yearly anomaly correlation.
-Starting off, we define bias as,